openMVG/openMVG/src/software/Localization/README.md

                                      refinement for each localized image --reprojectionError arg (=4)       Maximum reprojection error (in pixels) allowed for resectioning.
-If set to 0 it lets the ACRansac to select an optimal value.
+If set to 0 it lets the ACRansac select an optimal value.

   --nbImageMatch arg (=4)            [voctree] Number of images to retrieve in
                                      database